sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/korea/README.md

 ## Final verdict - Safe Locations

-It's not clear to me that there are any surefire safe locations on this peninsula based on the 800m Seoraksan erratics.
-It might be possible that south Korea is almost completely submerged, and almost all of the mountain range in north Korea gets completely covered in ash.
+It's not clear to me that there are any surefire safe locations on this peninsula.
+It seems likely that south Korea will almost be completely submerged, and almost all of the mountain range in north Korea gets completely covered in ash.
 In that case, a cave in Mt.
 Myohang, which is basically the furthest possible high point that's away from Mt.
 Paektu in Korea, might actually be one of the very few places that a human could survive an ECDO event in Korea under normal circumstances.

 In the south of Korea, Jirisan doesn't look terrible.
 It has a peak of 1915m which matches Mt.
 Myohang.
 It's the highest mainland mountain in South Korea.
 I didn't find obvious erratics on the peak.
 Additionally it's away from the western terrain chokepoint, and isn't surrounded by high-elevation land, giving the water plenty of room to go around.